 - Put on a face mask and deep condition your hair with this amazing Hair Mask.

 - Find time to take care of your body.

 - Go to bed 30 minutes earlier and enjoy the quiet.

 - Soak in a bath and watch your favorite tv show on your mobile device.

 - Write kind post its notes or a love letter to yourself.
 Place it where you can read them often.

--Every weekend, I wash my bedding And that night, I take a long luxurious bath with lavendar soap and shampoo.
+-Every weekend, I wash my bedding and that night; I take a long luxurious bath with lavender soap and shampoo.
 I exfoliate, deep condition, and treat my body with love.
 I watch my favorite show to help me take at least 30-60 minutes to pamper myself.
-The lavendar helps me relax, while the hot water soothes muscle aches from a busy week.
-And slipping into a fresh and clean bed that smells fresh soothes my senses and helps me get the rest I need to promote a positive mindset.-
+The lavender helps me relax, while the hot water soothes muscle aches from a busy week.
+And slipping into a clean bed that smells fresh soothes my senses and helps me get the rest I need to promote a positive mindset.-

 Enjoy Fun Hobbies

 Life is to be enjoyed, not just getting your to do list done.
 I guarantee no one on their death bed has wished they had done one more load of laundry or picked up their dress at the dry cleaners.

 You are not super human and you do not have to do it all. –Do you want to be like the old me and push yourself to exhaustion?
 Probably not.-